-Parties, how do you navigate a party with a coeliac child?
+Parties, how do you survive a party with a coeliac child?
 It’s tricky but with a bit of planning it is absolutely possible.

 Parties for children are part of growing up.
 Fun, noise and goodie bags!